xnkhi/duatsite/src/content/docs/overview/package-manager.md

 A package manager that can automatically install software from anybody poses some security threats.
 Luckily, the Duat has provided a relatively safe system that minimizes any risk.

 Located on this website is an **Official** package list, and a **Community** package list.
 The Official package list is a list of packages that are made and provided directly by the Duat.
 The Community package list contains community-made packages which have been deemed safe to install.
 By default, OPMS can only install packages which are present in the Duat's official package list.
+You can broaden the freedom of OPMS by changing the OPMS security type.

-There are 3 different OPMS security
+There are 3 different OPMS security types which dictate which packages you can install.
+The 3 security types are as follows:
+- `strict` - Can only install packages found in the Duat's official package list.
+- `moderate` - Can only install packages found in the Duat's official package list, as well as the Duat's community package list.
+- `none` - Can install packages from any Github repository in existence.

-To change your security type with the miz frontend, the command is `miz config pkgsec <security type>`.
-By default, the security type is set to strict.
+To change your security type with the river frontend, the command is `river config opmssec <security type>`.
+By default, the security type is set to `strict`.